Definition of Cost of Revenue

 Solution:

-Cost of Revenue is calculated as
+The cost of Revenue calculates as

 Cost of Revenue = Direct Material + Direct Labor + Distribution Costs + Marketing Costs + Other Directly Attributable Costs